-When I started out as a writer, I wrote fantasy stories—and usually the heroic type.
-I still like the sub-genre.
-But I admit it didn’t take me long to lean toward darker tales, whether they were in the fantasy genre, or what some people call horror.
-Before long I spent more time and words on dark fiction than other speculative fiction styles, but not overwhelmingly, mind you.
+But I admit it didn’t take me long to lean toward darker tales, whether they were in the fantasy genre or what some people call horror.
+Before long, I spent more time and words on dark fiction than other speculative fiction styles, but not overwhelmingly, mind you.

-I want to say a few things about horror for a number of reasons.
-Firstly, I am presenting my views on what it is (and isn’t), and I also want to stimulate some thought for those writers who want to delve into the murky side (and possible stimulate some debate among those who already write horror).
-I wrote an article in Angie’s Diary some time ago, that covers a few of the subtopics I am relating here.
+I want to say a few things about horror for many reasons.
+Firstly, I am presenting my views on what it is (and isn’t), and I also want to stimulate some thought for those who want to delve into the murky side (and possibly stimulate some debate among those who already write horror).
+I wrote an article in Angie’s Diary some time ago covering a few of the subtopics I am relating here.

 I have been a fan of dark fiction for a long time.
-As a child I liked horror movies, and in the seventies onwards I grew to love much of the literature—H.P.
+As a child, I liked horror movies, and from the seventies onwards.
+I grew to love much of the literature—H.P.
 Lovecraft, Clark Ashton Smith, Edgar Allan Poe, Shirley Jackson, Bram Stoker.
 Later I enjoyed Brian Lumley, Anne Rice, Stephen King, Peter Straub, Ramsey Campbell, and Clive Barker.
-Now there are too many quality writers to cover any reasonable percentage, and many are associated with small independent presses.
-Horror movies also have great representatives over the years, again, too many to mention.
+There are too many quality writers to cover any reasonable percentage, and many are associated with small independent presses.
+Horror movies also have great representatives over the years.
+Again, too many to mention.

-What my brief and inadequate survey of horror literature and cinematography illustrates is that the subject matter, theme, even style and invoked atmosphere, can vary tremendously.
+My brief and inadequate horror literature and cinematography survey illustrate that the subject matter, theme, even style, and invoked atmosphere can vary tremendously.
 So much so there are blurred lines and definitions, and debate whether a story is horror at all.
-In literary discussions, ‘dark fantasy’ is a relatively new definition, reflecting, perhaps, that some stories are not considered ‘horror’, or possibly cynically, a way to avoid the term ‘horror’ altogether, because it is overloaded with stereotypical connotations that are, in some way, embarrassing.
+In literary discussions, ‘dark fantasy’ is a relatively new definition, reflecting, perhaps, that some stories are not considered ‘horror,’ or possibly cynically, a way to avoid the term ‘horror’ altogether, because it is overloaded with stereotypical connotations that are, in some way, embarrassing.

-The reason why some perceive the term ‘horror’ in a poor light is because it is not well defined, and in our society has been loosely associated with the more ‘tropish’ dimensions of dark fiction.
+Some perceive the term ‘horror’ in a poor light because it is not well defined, and in our society, it has been loosely associated with the more ‘tropish’ dimensions of dark fiction.
 People think of the Frankenstein and Dracula franchises, The Mummy, The Texas Chainsaw Massacre, and Nightmare on Elm Street.
 Zombies.
 Lots of zombies.
 Ghosts.
 And you know what?
 Yes, they are all horror stories.
 And so is Alien, Predator, Stephen King’s It, Rosemary’s Baby, and a whole bunch of other stories that may fall within the perceived trope, or not—not by a long shot.
 Are all of these stories horror?
-In many cases, my answer is ‘yes’, but it must fall within a definition space that people can be comfortable with, not just geekishly pidgeon-holed.
+In many cases, my answer is ‘yes,’ but it must fall within a defined space that people can be comfortable with, not just geekishly pigeon-holed.

-Science Fiction is a genre that speculates events and backdrops that are plausible, consistent with science at the time of writing.
+Science Fiction is a genre that speculates events and backdrops that are plausible, consistent with science at writing.
 It may not focus on science in itself—often concentrating on humanistic elements—but it must still be plausible and speculative.

-In my view, fantasy is what remains of speculative fiction—it crafts stories that are implausible, and yet suspends disbelief to entertain, possibly provide insights that only a fantasy scenario can effectively provide.
-It, too, can vary tremendously, such as heroic and high fantasy, urban fantasy, contemporary fantasy, weird tales, magical realism (among many more).
+In my view, fantasy is what remains of speculative fiction—it crafts implausible stories.
+It yet suspends disbelief to entertain, possibly provide insights that only a fantasy scenario can effectively provide.
+It can vary tremendously, such as heroic and high fantasy, urban fantasy, contemporary fantasy, weird tales, magical realism (among many more).

-So where does horror fit, if science fiction and fantasy, combined, covers the entire speculative fiction spectrum?
+So where does horror fit if science fiction and fantasy, combined, cover the entire speculative fiction spectrum?
 The answer is simple.
-Horror is not a genre, but a style, and worthy of having a place in speculative fiction, but housed in a different dimension/overlay.
+Horror is not a genre but a style, worthy of having a place in speculative fiction, but housed in a different dimension/overlay.
 Horror’s purpose is to make the reader (or viewer) uncomfortable, and more importantly, either terrified or deeply disturbed.

-Frankenstein; or, The Modern Prometheus is a science fiction written in the early nineteenth century—consistent with the era’s understanding of science.
-It is also a deeply disturbing piece, deserving of the label ‘horror’.
+Frankenstein; or, The Modern Prometheus, is a science fiction written in the early nineteenth century—consistent with the era’s understanding of science.
+It is also an alarming piece, deserving of the label ‘horror.’
 Dracula is a contemporary fantasy written in the late nineteenth century, which is also disturbing and terrifying in style: horror and fantasy.
 Alien is a quality science fiction flick with some of the best sequences of terror and disquiet in any cinema piece produced: science fiction and horror.
-Murder mysteries and thrillers, if crafted well with the intention to terrify or disturb (such as Hannibal), can also be defined as horror.
+Murder mysteries and thrillers can also be defined as horror if crafted well to terrify or disturb (such as Hannibal).

 Why is it important to make this distinction?
-On the surface, I am trying to define in order to have a clearer discussion when the topic is under scrutiny.
-Building a solid framework of understanding helps better traverse the nuances of the craft if that is where people want to go.
-If this purpose was the only motivation to write this article, however, it would not have been written at all.
+I am trying to define to have a clearer discussion when the topic is under scrutiny on the surface.
+Building a solid framework of understanding helps better traverse the craft’s nuances if that is where people want to go.
+If this purpose were the only motivation to write this article, it would not have been written.

 The major reason why it is important to dissect genre fiction and define its components—and the whole—well, is that it helps writers understand their craft better and, hopefully, write better.
-For example, those who are new to horror may feel they need to stick to the tropes—the hardcore backdrops of horror—such as the vampires, zombies and black lagoon creatures.
-Or, they may feel that to write horror they need to have lots of descriptive blood and guts scenes, and pain, torture and suffering.
+For example, those new to horror may feel they need to stick to the tropes—the hardcore backdrops of horror—such as the vampires, zombies, and black lagoon creatures.
+They may feel that to write horror, they need to have lots of descriptive blood and guts scenes, pain, torture, and suffering.
 This isn’t the case.
-Horror isn’t exclusively concerned with terrifying readers and viewers—it can easily be confined to disturbing so deeply that there is no need for the terrifying, for the words, as the tale progresses, to pull at the discomfort chords in one’s being, and when the story ends, one wipes one’s brow and states, “My, that was an amazing story.
+Horror isn’t exclusively concerned with terrifying readers and viewers—it can easily be confined to disturbing so deeply that there is no need for the terrifying, for the words, as the tale progresses, to pull at the discomfort chords in one’s being.
+When the story ends, one wipes one’s brow and states, “My, that was an amazing story.
 Creepy, really got to me.”
-And it is possible that there wasn’t a drop of blood shed, not a single scream emanating from someone’s lips.
+And it is possible that there wasn’t a drop of bloodshed, not a single scream emanating from someone’s lips.
 I think of much of Kaaron Warren’s writing (Sky, for example) when I ponder ‘closet horror’ stories.

 This is not to say that bloodless or painless stories are inferior to horror stories that aren’t.
-On the contrary.
-The best writers are able to inject whatever is needed to craft a tale that works as an effective horror story.
+On the contrary, the best writers can inject whatever is needed to craft a tale that works as an effective horror story.
 The trick is to pitch each element just right.
-There is no set of rules for this; it comes with experience in Readers or Writers" rel="nofollow" target="_self" >reading and writing dark fiction.
-It so much depends on the power the author has over words to create a sense of dread, and fright seamlessly in the narrative and dialogue.
+There is no set of rules for this; it comes with reading and writing dark fiction.
+It depends on the power the author has over words to create a sense of dread and fright seamlessly in the narrative and dialogue.

-Writing is a passion of mine and I strive for the power over words.
+Writing is a passion of mine, and I strive for power over words.
 I particularly love harnessing this dynamic to take readers to places they haven’t been before (or at least try).
-That is why I like speculative fiction, as it more easily enables the pushing of boundaries, while still delighting with the ‘what ifs’.
-Dark fiction—horror—is a particularly strong style within this space, which is why I visit this shadowy place often.
+That is why I like speculative fiction, as it more easily enables the pushing of boundaries while still delighting with the ‘what ifs.’
+Dark fiction—horror—is a robust style within this space, which is why I visit this shadowy place often.

 I hope you do too.